c272/site/content/blog/code/google-proposal-wei.md

 ...
 {{< /chat-bubble >}}

-Even if they somehow managed to convince the publishers to permit their application, to enable this functionality, all of their users must **also** be using hardware or software which hosts one of the attesters supported by the end service, otherwise an acceptable signature can't be generated in the first place.
+Even if they somehow managed to convince the publishers to permit their application, to enable this functionality, all of their users must **also** be using hardware or software which hosts an attester supported by the end service, otherwise an acceptable signature can't be generated in the first place.

 At every stage in the pipeline there is a filter, an allowlist which binds the user to a set of choices decided entirely at the whim of the service provider, whomever that may be.
 We've taken what has traditionally been at the freedom of the user to decide -- their choice of operating system, hardware and software -- and wrestled it away in favour of giving the decision to the service providers.